 What a wonderful book.
 December 2016; 356 pages

 Ali Smith also wrote the brilliant How To Be Both and The Accidental.
+Not to mention the utterly original fusion of story with literary lecture notes that is the delightful Artful.

 Page numbers refer to the Penguin paperback